BrunoZell/AskFi.Sdk/docs/runtime/overview.md

 - A declared strategy, as a list of conditional actions+proofspec
 - A declared value set, as a list of asks
 - A historical execution trace

+## Evaluation

+Run value sets of one subject on the subjects perspective.
+That generates a history of economic wellbeing, or _Realized Value_.

+This _Realized Value_ is the optimization goal for each individual subject.

+Cooperation is the way to optimize each subjects realized value, so they gossip their values and declare commitments about what they do that depend on other subjects behavor.